This page sets out:

 - adopt the principles of The Confederation of British Industry (CBI) prompt payment code

-- pay suppliers in accordance with the terms of their contract, usually 30 days from receipt of a valid invoice
+- pay suppliers in accordance with the terms of their contract, usually 30 days from receipt and verification of a valid invoice

 All invoices must provide the details required for HMRC to match it to the original order/contract.
 In particular, all information requested on the purchase order or as specified in the contract must be included to avoid delays in payment.
 Where the supplier lets a subcontract in connection with an HMRC contract, they must include similar prompt payment terms to the above in respect of payments to the subcontractor.

 The HMRC prompt payment performance report shows the percentage of invoices that are paid promptly, and is recorded on a quarterly basis.